fluffynukeit/adaspark/README.md

 ## Quickstart shell

+*You do not need to clone this repo to use it.*

 On the command line, run `nix shell github:fluffynukeit/adaspark` to build and/or activate a command line environment that includes gnat tools, asis tools, gpr, and SPARK.
 You can then use these tools with your own build or development scripts that are executed from